ibm-cloud-docs/netezza/authentication/awsiam_autnentication.md

 Set your authentication method to `AWSIAM` with the [`REGISTER EXTERNAL AUTHENTICATION SYSTEM` SQL statement](https://www.ibm.com/docs/en/netezza?topic=reference-register-external-authentication).
 {: shortdesc}

-Two factor authentication is not supported with an external authentication system.
+An external authentication system does not support two-factor authentication.
 {: important}

 ## Syntax